codeforgebelgrade/release-tracker-demo/README.md

 test suite, maybe even written in another language.
 Regarding the tests here, they would have to change and I would use mocks in order to simulate the behaviour of the dependencies.

-Speaking o mocks, one of the things I've used here is constructor-level injection, since this makes mocking much easier.
+Speaking of mocks, one of the things I've used here is constructor-level injection, since this makes mocking much easier.
 Writing tests can become increasingly hard if you have multiple @Autowired beans and this technique can really help here.

 ### Swagger documentation